When I Was Nominated: Emmy Awards Edition- Jim Parsons

 As for his first phone call to share the good news with friends and family?

 “Who did I call?
 It was being live televised so I don’t know.
-I don’t remember who I called, I just went home, they all knew because they had watched.”
+I don’t remember who I called, I just went home, they all knew because they had watched,” said Parsons.

 Tune into the 69th annual Emmy Awards this September 17th at 5 PM PT/8 PM EST on CBS to see who takes home a golden statue this year.